andrew-s28/toa_puzzle_solver/README.md

 </p>

 1. Highlight the tiles that are in the tomb.
 Orientation does not matter, highlight however makes sense to you!
-2. When the red tiles match the highlighted tiles from the raid, click solve.
+2. When the red tiles match the non-highlighted tiles from the raid, click solve.
 3. The solution will now be highlighted in red the tiles below the solve button you need to step on to solve the puzzle.
     - It does not matter what order you enter the solution, as the solution is commutative.
     <p align="center">